Bodypace/.github/profile/README.md

 # Hi there 👋, welcome to Bodypace

- > disclaimer: this project is unfinished and not a repleacement of actual healthcare professional, we recommend visiting one instead of relying on this app.
+ > disclaimer: this project is a work in progress and not a repleacement of an actual healthcare professional, we recommend visiting one instead of relying on this app.

  > note: If you have medical knowledge feel free to correct or improve information presented here or anywhere else in Bodypace.

-## What is Bodypace about
+## What Bodypace is

+This should be the place in which you connect all your health information gathering devices and software, where you enter all your health related data, where you control how that data should be stored and with who shared, where you or somobody else or algoritm analyses it.

+### Open-source platform for everything health related

+  - **Data** (Entered manually or via variuos integrations): **Gathering**, **Storing**, **Managing**, **Sharing**
+  - **Assesments** (Extracted from data): **Current health**, **Incomming problems**, **Your potential**, **Relevant progress metrics**
+  - **Plans** (Treatments & improvements based on assesments): **Dodging incomming problems**, **Reaching your potential**
+  - **Money**, **Time** & **Effort** (Integrated with all above): **Costs**, **Past spending**, **Planning**, **Optimizations**, **Alternatives**

+### Our goals

+  - Improve your body "pace" & well-being
+  - Personalize your medicine
+  - Elevate your healthcare target from "good enough" to "thriving"
+  - Focus on prevention and improvement in opposition to currently dominating treatment oriented healthcare
+  - Better your mood, energy, sleep, posture, strength, memory, concentration, endurance, appearance, life expectancy, etc.
+  - Integrate with all the latest medical knowledge and provide it to users in real time
+  - Create a situation of time working in your favor.
+No lost time by wondering around, being unaware of something, fixing some preventable mistake or going in the wrong way.
+  - Decrease money, time and effort required to achieve above
-Improve your body "pace".
-Personalize your medicine.
-Better your mood, energy, sleep, posture, strength, memory, concentration, endurance, appearance, life expectancy, etc. Generally focus on well-being and thriving while also optimizing money and time/effort costs.
-Make overwhelming stuff organize and present itself to you in simple precise form while Bodypace automates/hides away unnecessary noise.
-Provide you with explanations of everything Bodypace recommends or does if it interests you.
+  - Make overwhelming stuff organize and present itself to you in simple precise form while Bodypace automates/hides away unnecessary noise

-For current version go to [bodypace.org](https://bodypace.org).
-The end goal looks like this:

-One open source platform for gathering your health data, storing it, managing it, sharing it and extracting insights from it.
+  - Provide you with explanations of everything Bodypace recommends or does if it interests you.
-As much data as possible, as secure as possible, as clear and intuitive as possible and as convenient and automated as possible.
+  - Handle as much data as possible in as secure as possible manner inside as clear and intuitive UI as possible with as convenient and automated usage as possible.
+  - Lay down the fundaments for future AI Doctor and along with robotics major healthcare automation and costs reduction

+### Our believes

+ - Medicine should not be a pay to win game where common people get basic treatments while rich have personal doctors optimizing them up.
+ - Medicine should not be politically correct, evobiology and evopsychology don't give a fuck about your political views.
+ - Medicine should not be based on human interactions without alternatives as humans are faulty in many ways and our nature is not altruistic in cotrast to a machine, which can fully be.
+ - Do not force a definition of what is optimal/better (above "good enough") to people.
+Rely on their opinions and only show them different steps along with destinations/results to which they lead.
+Provide them with informations.
+Let them pick.

-### What we want to handle:
+### What want to handle

   - `devices/IoT`: smartphones, smart homes, smart watches, smart clothes, smart fridges, kitchen robots, air quality sensors, weighing scales, kitchen scales, computers, light sensors, blood pressure guagues, cameras,...
   - `diet`: water and food intake, calories, macros, microelements, superfoods, diet plans, products, recepies, shops, delivery,...
   - `exercises`: personal plans, stretching, yoga, cardio, sports, runninng, walks, weights lifting, pulse, breathing, posture,...